-Orphan Shabbat - Global initiative to raise awareness for the orphan and vulnerable child
+Orphan Shabbat - A Global Initiative to Raise Awareness for the Orphaned and Vulnerable Child

 Will you stand for the fatherless?

 The OVC (orphan and vulnerable child) crisis in Israel is particularly complex.
 Due to political, social, and cultural factors, the vast majority of orphans and at-risk children reside in institutions, left without a permanent family.

 There are over 432,111 at-risk children in Israel.

 More than 11,410 children have been removed from their homes by the Ministry of Welfare, only 25% of those children are in foster care.

 Couples wait an average of 5 years to adopt a child and only 80 successful adoptions occur each year.

 Orphan care can be intimidating.
 Many people do not have the time or resources to foster or adopt and believe that, because of their limitations, they can't do anything.
 However, YOU HAVE A VOICE and that voice has the power to engage others in reaching out to those in need around you.